exhibition

 final artwork

-the exhibition “rot_licht - körper, kampfund kunst” (red_light - body, combat and art) is an exhibition by students of the master's programme in public interest design at the university of wuppertal that tells the story of an exciting interplay between culture, power and history.
+is an exhibition by students of the master's programme public interest design at the university of wuppertal that tells the story of an exciting interplay between culture, power and history.

-from 14 to 28 march, visitors are invited to discover the complexity of red light in this meaningful location by means of four main themes.
+the project was thematically inspired by the special exhibition setting: the former table dance bar ‘eros centre’ at wesendonkstrasse 18 in wuppertal. from 14 to 28 march, visitors are invited to discover the complexity of red light in this meaningful location by means of four main themes. the aim of the exhibition is to break with conceptual associations in order to gain new perspectives on the seemingly familiar.

 during my master-studies: